Multi Project Planner 3.3

 By and large Multi Project Planner offers a unique, simple yet comprehensive solution to the multi project management problem, which you owe it to yourself to try out.

 Download a free trial here.

 ApplicabilityMulti Project Planner is applicable in construction, engineering, development, consultancy and generally where multiple concurrent projects compete for scarce resources.

 The program is mainly targeted at small to medium sized projects, but can be used as a strategic tool on a portfolio of large projects, if these projects and the resources are generalized into broader concepts.

 The minimum scheduling unit is one day.

-Will run on Windows XP, Windows Vista, and Windows 7.
+Will run on Windows XP, Windows Vista, Windows 7 and Windows 8.

 Installation: Download and install.
 You will need administrator rights to your machine.